filamentgroup/iframe-caching/README.md

 These totals show WebKit-based browsers—iOS most notably—does not fetch the iframes’ contents from the cache on the first page load, despite having loaded the same file in the head of the index.html.

-Given that Firefox is somewhat unique in how it reports requests, we’ll do a more granular comparison between Chrome and iOS WebKit here.
+Given that Firefox/Firebug are somewhat unique in how they reports total aggregated requests, we’ll do a more granular comparison between Chrome and iOS WebKit here.

 ### Chrome (Current)